ijadux2/forge/README.md

 ```

 This command:
-1. Installs all packages listed in `packages.txt`
+1. Installs all packages listed in `packages.toml`
-2. Uninstalls packages that are no longer in `packages.txt`
+2. Uninstalls packages that are no longer in `packages.toml`
 3. Deploys all dotfiles from the dotfiles directory to your home
 4. Creates backups of existing files before overwriting
 5. Updates the state tracking